kakkun61/haskell-invokes-rust/README.md

 Edit _Cargo.toml_ and _src/lib.rs_ etc.

-The one of the points is specifying `staticlib` as `lib.create-type` to create a static library.
+The one of the points is specifying `staticlib` as `lib.crate-type` to create a static library.

 ```toml
 [lib]